Memerlin/TS4-Modders-Reference-JimanthasCut/src/content/docs/tutorials/contents.md

 ---
 title: Tutorials
-description: Index of Guides and Turorials on the Modders Reference Website
+description: Index of Tutorials on the Modders Reference Website
 template: splash
 ---